CityOfZion/wallet-connect-sdk/CONTRIBUTING.md

 ## Publish on beta
 - Build the project
-- Increase the versions: `rush version`
+- Increase the version of each package
 - Commit
 - Go to each of the packages and run:
 ```